thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

-  Whether you are organising a corporate event, a wedding or a get together with a heap of friends, if you want your next event to be truly special you should talk to us about a Raft Up yacht party.
+  Whether you are organising a corporate event, a wedding or a get together with a big group of friends, if you want your next event to be truly special you should talk to us about a Raft Up yacht party.

   Nothing says 'WOW' more than a fleet of beautiful catamarans sailing together